kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 This section details information useful for anyone working on or tinkering with spcasm.

+## Components

+spcasm is structured into a few related components:
+- The `spcasm` crate contains the assembler's core code.
+It further contains three targets:
+	- `spcasm` is the main assembler binary.
+	- The crate can also be built as a library; this is mainly used for tests.
+	- `brri` is an experimental interactive BRR encoder.
+- The `spcasm-derive` crate contains derive macros, as Rust requires those to be in a separate crate.
+- The `doc` folder contains [mdbook](https://rust-lang.github.io/mdBook/)-based documentation.
+You can read this documentation directly on GitHub, or build a statically servable website from it with mdbook.

 ## Toolchain and workflow

 spcasm is written in Rust (2021 edition).
 Due to the use of many (really cool!) unstable features, it can only be compiled with a Rust nightly compiler.
 The latest tested compiler version is nightly 1.65 on both Linux (gnu) and Windows (msvc).